php-java/php-java/.github/ISSUE_TEMPLATE/REPORT_IN_ENGLISH.md

 ---
 name: Report a bug
-description: Report a bug in English
+about: Report a bug in English

 ---